thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/ERC20RuleProcessorFacet.sol/contract.ERC20RuleProcessorFacet.md

 ### checkTokenMaxSupplyVolatility

+If the totalSupply value is set in the rule, it is set as the circulating supply.
+Otherwise, this function uses the ERC20 totalSupply sent from handler.

-*Rule checks if the token total supply volatility rule will be violated.*
+*Rule checks if the Token Max Supply Volatility rule will be violated.*

 ```solidity